 Apply for a temporary event notice

-A TEN can only be applied for by an individual and not, for example, by an organisation, club or business.
+A TEN can only be applied for by an individual (aged 18 or over) and not, for example, by an organisation, club or business.
 The individual giving the notice is the proposed “premises user”.
 Within businesses, clubs or organisations, one individual will therefore need to be identified as the proposed premises user.

 Download and complete a Temporary Event Notice application form [PDF 136KB] to submit with the required fee of £21.
 Please read the guidance notes on the back of the form before submitting your application.
 Alternatively you can apply online.